DheerajKumarReddyKotha/Spring/Spring/read.md

 Step 3: Retrieve bean from spring container
 Coach theTennisCoach = context.getBean("tennisCoach", Coach.class);

-Spring dependency Injection with Annotations and Auto wiring:
+11. Spring dependency Injection with Annotations and Auto wiring

-1. What is Spring AutoWiring?
+What is Spring AutoWiring?
 a) For dependency injection, Spring can use auto wiring.
 b) Spring will look for the class that matches that property
 	matches by type: class or interface